Лента магнитно-мягкого сплава

 • with high magnetostriction (49K2F).

-Each brand is used to produce products with different properties.
-For example, 50NHS alloys are used in the cores of communication equipment for throttles and pulse transformers, 49K2F alloys are used in ultrasonic, hydroacoustic equipment, electromechanical filters, delay lines, and 49K2FA in telephone membranes.
+Each grade serves to produce products with different properties.
+For example, alloys grade 50NKhS are used in cores of communications apparatus chokes and pulse transformers; grade 49K2F — in ultrasonic and hydroacoustic apparatus, electromechanical filters, delay lines; and 49K2FA — in telephone diaphragms.

-To decipher the alloy grade, you need to know what letters are used to designate certain chemical elements that make up the product.
-If the letter A is at the very end, it means that it is high-quality steel, its phosphorus and sulfur content is kept to a minimum, and all the conditions for high-quality metallurgical production are met.
-The two letters A at the very end indicate that this steel grade is extremely pure, that is, there is practically no sulfur and phosphorus in it.
-Regular quality steels are marked with the letters “t” and numbers 0 to 6, which indicate the grade number depending on its chemical composition and mechanical properties.
+To decode an alloy grade one must know which letters conventionally denote which chemical elements in the product composition.
+If the letter A stands at the very end, it means this is high-quality steel; phosphorus and sulfur content in it is minimized, and all conditions of high-quality metallurgical production are observed.
+Two letters A at the very end indicate that this steel grade is especially pure, i.e. there is practically no sulfur and phosphorus in it.
+Ordinary-quality steels are denoted by the letter “t” and digits from 0 to 6, which denote the grade number depending on its chemical composition and mechanical properties.

-Steel grade 79NM means that the metal alloy is based on nickel (Ni) and its content can range from 78.5% to 80%.
-And in grade alloy 50N nickel — from 49% to 50.5% (that is, in this case the letter H stands for nickel).
+Steel grade 79NM means the base of the metal alloy is nickel (Ni); its content may range from 78.5% to 80%.
+And in alloy grade 50N nickel is from 49% to 50.5% (i.e. in this case the letter N denotes nickel).

-It is not necessary to memorize all alphanumeric designations — to clarify information on a specific steel grade, you can use so-called maraudersthat are easy to find on the Internet.
+It is not necessary to memorize all alphanumeric designations — to clarify information on a specific steel grade one can use so-called grade handbooks, which are easy to find on the internet.